balderdashy/sails-docs/upgrading/To1.0.md

 ##### The `autoUpdatedAt` and `autoCreatedAt` model settings are now attribute-level properties

 These properties were formerly used to indicate whether or not Waterline should create `createdAt` and `updatedAt` timestamps for a model.
 Starting with Sails v1.0 / Waterline 0.13, Waterline will no longer create these attributes in the background.
 Instead, the `createdAt` and `updatedAt` attributes must be defined explicitly if you want to use them.
 By adding `autoCreatedAt: true` or `autoUpdatedAt: true` to an attribute definition, you can instruct Waterline to set that attribute to the current timestamp whenever a record is created or updated.
 Depending on the type of these attributes, the timestamps will be generated in one of two formats:
+  + For `type: 'string'`, these timestamps are stored in the same way as they were in Sails 0.12: as timezone-agnostic ISO 8601 JSON timestamp strings (e.g. `'2017-12-30T12:51:10Z'`).
+So if any of your front-end code is relying on the timestamps as strings it's important to set this to `string`.
   + For `type: 'number'`, these timestamps are stored as JS timestamps (the number of milliseconds since Jan 1, 1970 at midnight UTC).
-  + For `type: 'string'`, these timestamps are stored in the same way as they were in Sails 0.12: as timezone-agnostic ISO 8601 JSON timestamp strings (e.g. `'2017-12-30T12:51:10Z'`)

 Furthermore, for any attribute, if you pass `new Date()` as a constraint within a Waterline criteria's `where` clause, or as a new record, or within the values to set in a `.update()` query, then these same rules are applied based on the type of the attribute.
 If the attribute is `type: 'json'`, it uses the latter approach.